Some of the offers on this page may have expired.

 Are travel rewards more flexible than hotel rewards?

-You may find a bit more reward redemption flexibility outside hotels with general travel cards, like the Capital One® Venture® Rewards Credit Card (not currently available) or The Platinum Card® from American Express.
+You may find a bit more reward redemption flexibility outside hotels with general travel cards, like the Capital One® Venture® Rewards Credit Card or The Platinum Card® from American Express.
 Travel cards can also provide more robust perks like travel insurance to cover each step of the journey.

 Just like with branded hotel cards, you can use points or miles on rooms, airfare, rental cars and other travel packages with these cards.
 Outside of gift cards, merchandise and online retailer purchases, Capital One Miles and American Express Membership Rewards can also be redeemed for cash back toward everyday purchases.
-Both allow point/mile transfer to partner airline loyalty programs — Capital One has 15 airline and two hotel partners while American Express has 19 airline and three hotel partners — at possibly better rates than hotel branded cards (1:1 value with many Platinum Card partners).
+Both allow point/mile transfer to partner airline and hotel loyalty programs — Capital One has 10+ miles transfer partners while American Express has 19 airline and three hotel partners — at possibly better rates than hotel branded cards (1:1 value with many Platinum Card partners).

 Can you earn hotel points from home?